Hani People

 Long Table Feast (Changzhe)

 During Hani New Year, villages create banquet tables stretching hundreds of meters.
-Each family contributes dishes, creating a communal celebration symbolizing unity and sharing.
-This tradition strengthens community bonds across generations.
+Each family contributes dishes.

 Four-Element Ecosystem